-The goal of the Mount Holly plan is to enable the town to preserve the town's rural lifestyle and appearance, while providing community services, as well as recreational and cultural opportunities.
-Specific policies addressing these objectives are outlined in this plan.
-Results of efforts to achieve these goals will be measured by the future residents' quality of life.
-This plan has been prepared consistent with Title 24 Vermont Statutes Chapter 117, Section 4302.
+This plan is intended to provide a clear, written standard for orderly development that will preserve the town's distinctly rural character and appearance, while providing community services, as well as recreational and cultural opportunities.
+It is intended that the Plan be used in a positive manner as a tool in guiding the direction of growth and development in a way which is both economically feasible and environmentally acceptable.
+Results of efforts to achieve these goals will be measured by the future residents' quality of life,

-The state of Vermont through the Vermont Municipal and Regional Planning and Development Title 24 4382 V.S.A., Chapter 117, authorizes, but does not require towns to develop plans.
+The Vermont Municipal and Regional Planning and Development Act (Title 24 V.S.A., Chapter 117), authorizes, but does not require towns to develop plans.

 However, the state limits the authority of towns that do not plan.
-For example, towns without current plans may not adopt a capital improvement program or levy impact fees, and they have no standing in Act 250 proceedings in which development proposals are evaluated for their impact upon the town,
+For example, towns without current plans may not adopt a capital improvement program or levy impact fees, and they have no standing in Act 250 proceedings in which development proposals are evaluated for their impact upon the town.